lukemccl/GymFormCheck/readme.txt

 Training: 	 VTSC.exe <Video Directory> <Model Name>

 ---FURTHER---
-Due to licensing issues prohibiting redistribution, the VNect source files are unable to be included in this archive, these can be requested from the researchers at: http://gvv.mpi-inf.mpg.de/projects/VNect/
+Due to licensing issues prohibiting redistribution, the VNect source or net files are unable to be included in this archive, these can be requested from the researchers at: http://gvv.mpi-inf.mpg.de/projects/VNect/